yashkurkure/runtime_plotter/README.md

 //Wrapper API

-/*STEP 4: ---> Since the function we are testing uses an INTEGER ARRAY we use the function mentioned below the "FOR INT ARRAY" comment.
+/*STEP 4: ---> Since the function we are testing uses an INTEGER ARRAY we use the
-               If your function was using VECTOR<INTEGER> you would place your function call in the function below the "FOR INT VECTOR" comment
+                function mentioned below the "FOR INT ARRAY" comment.

-*/
+         Note: If your function was using VECTOR<INTEGER> you would place your function call in the function below the "FOR INT VECTOR" comment */
     //FOR INT ARRAY
     void program::testRuntime(int arr[], int length)